mathiasverraes/jira-issues-in-github/README.md

 =====================

 Chrome extension that renders Jira issue numbers (XY-123) into links to Jira.
-It's currently limited to the title of the pull request.
+It's currently limited to the title of the pull request, and the commit title.

 Installation
 ------------